luoyuqinlaura/react-tailwind-pixabay-gallery/README.md

 1. we get image as the prop in imageCard, since tags belongs to each image, so we can loop through the tag in the place that we want to display tags.
 2. used split() which can convert string into array

+## Image Search Component

+1. format
+2. logic: since this is a form, we need get the user input, so we get a state 'text' whever the input is onChange.
+However, this is not an App level state, so when user click search button, we need using prop to transfer the 'text' to the APP level 'term'